locate an office

 Source: Ministry of Internal Affairs and Communications, Haver Analytics, Bank of Japan.
 Data as of June 2024.

 This line chart shows Japanese core CPI changes YoY since 1990 in relation to the Bank of Japan inflation target at 2.0%.
 The chart shows that core CPI in Japan has only on very few occasions stayed at the Bank of Japan’s inflation target at 2.0%.
 In the 30 years between 1990 to 2020, Japan has mainly been under periods low inflation or deflation.
 Japan’s inflation picture completely changed after 2020 as core CPI skyrocketed from negative territory in 2021 to above 4.0% in 2023.
-Ever since core CPI peaked in mid-2023, inflation has been on a steady falling trend and is nearing the Fed’s inflation target of 2.0%.
+Ever since core CPI peaked in mid-2023, inflation has been on a steady falling trend and is nearing the Bank of Japan’s inflation target of 2.0%.
 The Bank of Japan believes that core CPI will stay near their inflation target in 2024 and beyond, as represented by the dotted orange line.

 Lastly, some commentators have highlighted the issue of debt sustainability.
 Japan’s high ratio of government debt-to-GDP (over 250%) is well known.
 Given the average debt duration of just slightly under 10 years, the fiscal sustainability picture does come into view whenever the BoJ’s interest rate policy is discussed.